apache/spark/docs/tuning.md

 Spark's shuffle operations (`sortByKey`, `groupByKey`, `reduceByKey`, `join`, etc) build a hash table within each task to perform the grouping, which can often be large.
 The simplest fix here is to *increase the level of parallelism*, so that each task's input set is smaller.
-Spark can efficiently support tasks as short as 200 ms, because it reuses one worker JVMs across all tasks and it has a low task launching cost, so you can safely increase the level of parallelism to more than the number of cores in your clusters.
+Spark can efficiently support tasks as short as 200 ms, because it reuses one executor JVM across many tasks and it has a low task launching cost, so you can safely increase the level of parallelism to more than the number of cores in your clusters.